 Cyrus’s Growth (Books II-VII)

 There is a fascinating part in the text wherein the love between spouses is transformed under the rule of Cyrus.
 The ultimate self-sacrifice for love becomes the submission to the tyrant, Cyrus.
 Cyrus is the perfect ruler for the Persians because he makes all of his citizens happy, however this comes at the expense of others.
+It also comes with a certain deprivation for Cyrus.
+He skeptical of women, worrying that he may fall in love and become distracted from his duties as a ruler.
+He is also somewhat skeptical of the love of wisdom (philosophy).
+Perhaps he is not fully human.
+To what extent does Xenophon agree or disagree with Plato regarding the impossibility of a philosopher king?

 The End of Cyrus (Book VIII)

 The Cyropeadia shows the inevitable defect of the rule of one wise man, because he may not necessarily be succeeded by another wise man.
-The last Book of the text reveals the ultimate failure of Cyrus and the demise of his kingdom.
+The last Book of the text reveals the failure of Cyrus and the ultimate demise of his kingdom.
 The collapse of Cyrus’s rule returns us to the political instability described by Xenophon at the beginning.

 Cyrus represents the polar opposite of Socrates in Xenophon’s Memorabilia, though he is not the embodiment of a Platonic philosopher king.
 The Education of Cyrus comes to like as a praise of the rule of Cyrus.
 But upon close reading, we see this praise is qualified.
 The text corresponds to Plato in its search for the best regime, or perhaps its discussion of the perfect ruler, his virtues and vices, and how the problems associated with the rule of one man.
 There is a certain impossibility and untruth to the rule of Cyrus, as evidenced in Xenophon’s deliberately inaccurate portrayal of Cyrus, and in that way the impossibility of Cyrus shares a kinship with the impossibility of the “city in speech” in Plato’s Republic.
 They both agree, tacitly, with Aristotle’s claim that a human being is fit for live in a city, or polis, a political life.
-However, political life has certain limitations, and the limitations of the city point beyond themselves to something higher.
-This leads those who transcend the city’s essential limits (a la Aristotle’s life of “pure contemplation”) to search for an impossibility: a perfect polis or politeia.
+However, political life has certain limitations, and the limitations of the city point beyond themselves toward something higher.
+This leads those who transcend the city’s essential limits (a la Aristotle’s life of “pure contemplation”) to search for something which is impossible: a perfect polis or politeia.
 However, this regime is impossible in practice, but nevertheless crucial to the telos of the city.